percona/k8spg-docs/docs/update-data-volumes.md

 The old cluster is shut down, and Volumes are ready to be used to provision the new cluster managed by the Operator version 2.x.

+1. Install the Operator version 2 (if not done yet).
+Pick your favorite method from [our documentaion](index.md).

-1. Run the following command to show the names of PVC belonging to the old cluster:
+2. Run the following command to show the names of PVC belonging to the old cluster:

     ```{.bash data-prompt="$"}
     $ kubectl get pvc --selector=pg-cluster=cluster1 -n pgo